 For the human gaze is an empowering force—we wield the power to create, and make waste, of objects around us—and instead of having to force attachment to products which we do not enjoy using, we should instead have the products we use designed to adapt to our attention.

-Here I have created eight toasters; a metaphor for paradigm objects in the home, and present a future in which our appliances compete for our attention, lest they be thrown out and neglected.
+Here I have created eight toasters, and present a future in which our appliances compete for our attention, lest they be thrown out and neglected.
 This is a component of my larger final year degree-show project at Edinburgh College of Art.